python-cmd2/cmd2/docs/hooks.rst

 as ``PostparsingData``.

-The hook method will be passed one parameter, a ``Statement`` object containing the parsed user input.
+The hook method will be passed one parameter, a ``PostparsingData`` object which we will refer to as ``params``. ``params`` contains two attributes.
+``params.statement`` is a ``Statement`` object which describes the parsed user input.
 There are many useful attributes in the ``Statement`` object, including ``.raw`` which contains exactly what the user typed.
-The hook method must return a tuple: the first element indicates whether to fatally fail this command prior to execution and exit the application, and the second element is a potentially modified ``Statement`` object.
+``params.stop`` is set to ``False`` by default.

+The hook method must return a ``PostparsingData`` object, and it is very convenient to just return the object passed into the hook method.
+The hook method may modify the attributes of the object to influece the behavior of the application.
+If ``params.stop`` is set to true, a fatal failure is triggered prior to execution of the command, and the application exits.

-To modify the user input, you create and return a new ``Statement`` object.
+To modify the user input, you create a new ``Statement`` object and return it in ``params.statement``.
 Don't try and directly modify the contents of a ``Statement`` object, there be dragons.
 Instead, use the various attributes in a ``Statement`` object to construct a new string, and then parse that string to create a new ``Statement`` object.

 ``cmd2.Cmd()`` uses an instance of ``cmd2.StatementParser`` to parse user input.
 This instance has been configured with the proper command terminators, multiline